2021 Texas elections: Ballot measures

-Eight ballot measures will appear on the November 2, 2021 general election ballot in Texas.
+Eight ballot measures appeared on the November 2, 2021 general election ballot in Texas.
+All eight propositions were passed.

 Proposition 1

-Proposition 1, the Authorize Charitable Raffles at Rodeo Venues Amendment, will amend the state constitution if passed to allow raffles to be conducted at rodeo venues.
+Proposition 1, the Authorize Charitable Raffles at Rodeo Venues Amendment, amended the state constitution to allow raffles to be conducted at rodeo venues.

 Proposition 2

-Proposition 2, the Authorize Counties to Issue Infrastructure Bonds in Blighted Areas Amendment, will amend the state constitution if passed to allow counties to issue bond to fund transportation projects in blighted areas, within certain restrictions.
+Proposition 2, the Authorize Counties to Issue Infrastructure Bonds in Blighted Areas Amendment, amended the state constitution to allow counties to issue bond to fund transportation projects in blighted areas, within certain restrictions.

 Proposition 3

-Proposition 3, the Prohibition on Limiting Religious Services or Organizations Amendment, will amend the state constitution if passed to "prohibit the state or any political subdivision from enacting a law, rule, order, or proclamation that limits religious services or organizations".
+Proposition 3, the Prohibition on Limiting Religious Services or Organizations Amendment, amended the state constitution to "prohibit the state or any political subdivision from enacting a law, rule, order, or proclamation that limits religious services or organizations".

 Proposition 4

-Proposition 4, the Changes to Eligibility for Certain Judicial Offices Amendment, will amend the state constitution if passed to change eligibility requirements for various judicial offices in the state of Texas.
+Proposition 4, the Changes to Eligibility for Certain Judicial Offices Amendment, amended the state constitution to change eligibility requirements for various judicial offices in the state of Texas.

 Proposition 5

-Proposition 5, the State Commission on Judicial Conduct Authority Over Candidates for Judicial Office Amendment, will amend the state constitution if passed to allow the State Commission on Judicial Conduct to investigate and discipline candidates seeking judicial office in the same manner as they can investigate and discipline current officeholders.
+Proposition 5, the State Commission on Judicial Conduct Authority Over Candidates for Judicial Office Amendment, amended the state constitution to allow the State Commission on Judicial Conduct to investigate and discipline candidates seeking judicial office in the same manner as they can investigate and discipline current officeholders.

 Proposition 6

-Proposition 6, the Right to Designated Essential Caregiver Amendment, will amend the state constitution if passed to "establish a right for residents of nursing or assisted living facilities to designate an essential caregiver, who cannot be prohibited from in-person visitation".
+Proposition 6, the Right to Designated Essential Caregiver Amendment, amended the state constitution to "establish a right for residents of nursing or assisted living facilities to designate an essential caregiver, who cannot be prohibited from in-person visitation".

 Proposition 7

-Proposition 7, the Homestead Tax Limit for Surviving Spouses of Disabled Individuals Amendment, will amend the state constitution if passed to "allow the surviving spouse of a disabled individual to maintain a homestead property tax limit if the spouse is 55 years of age or older at the time of the death and remains at the homestead".
+Proposition 7, the Homestead Tax Limit for Surviving Spouses of Disabled Individuals Amendment, amended the state constitution to "allow the surviving spouse of a disabled individual to maintain a homestead property tax limit if the spouse is 55 years of age or older at the time of the death and remains at the homestead".

 Proposition 8

-Proposition 8, the Homestead Tax Exemption for Surviving Spouses of Military Fatally Injured in the Line of Duty Amendment, will amend the state constitution if passed to "allow the legislature to provide a homestead property tax exemption for the surviving spouse of a military member 'killed or fatally injured in the line of duty'", as opposed to the status quo which only allows an exemption for spouses of those designated killed in action.
+Proposition 8, the Homestead Tax Exemption for Surviving Spouses of Military Fatally Injured in the Line of Duty Amendment, amended the state constitution to "allow the legislature to provide a homestead property tax exemption for the surviving spouse of a military member 'killed or fatally injured in the line of duty'", as opposed to the status quo which only allows an exemption for spouses of those designated killed in action.